timmytune/dukka-test/Readme.md

 ## Frontend

-Tracking a users movement requires they have a device they can movve with so the only frontend that can be used for that is Flutter.
+Tracking a users movement requires they have a device they can move with so the only frontend that can be used for that is Flutter.
 The frontend tracks the user's movement from a background process and periodically uploads the co-ordiates as points to the backend.
 Also the frontend is responsible for tracking which movement in the backend to add the points to.
 To run the code, run the frontend folder in andoid studio or vs code.
-The App authomatically comnects to http://44.211.16.5:8000 so you can test the usage.
+The App authomatically comnects to http://44.211.16.5:8000 that currently hosts the app so you can test.